tumbledemerald-org/tumbledemerald/INSTALL.md

 These instructions explain how to set up the tools required to build **tumbledemerald**, which assembles the source files into a ROM.

 If you're just ready to compile a ROM, and you have a machine running a Debian/Ubuntu-based distro or Arch Linux (not Arch Linux 32 or Arch Linux ARM!), we have automated compilation scripts.
-Just install `bash` on your system and run the correct script for your system:
+Just run the correct script for your system:

 For systems using `apt`: run `makerom`.
 For systems using `pacman`: run `makerom_pacman`